javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/3-pow-test-wrong/solution.md

 The test demonstrates one of the temptations a developer meets when writing tests.

-What we have here is actually 3 tests, but layed out as a single function with 3 asserts.
+What we have here is actually 3 tests, but laid out as a single function with 3 asserts.

 Sometimes it's easier to write this way, but if an error occurs, it's much less obvious what went wrong.